 Our Top Vape Pen Selection For E-liquid

-Jac Vapour Series S (NEW and TPD Compliant Device)
+Jac Vapour Series S

 The Jac Vapour Series S vape pen is probably most well-known as the first TPD-compliant E-cig to hit the market in the UK.
 We were really excited to get our hands on it, and we certainly weren’t disappointed by what we found!
 Our vape test confirmed that the Series S is not only a well-rounded vape pen for beginners – but also a force to be reckoned with for experienced vapers as well.